charmarr/charmarr-meta/adr/apps/adr-005-charmarr-storage.md

   This is a workload-less charm - it manages K8s resources via API calls without running any container workload.

+  Publishes PUID/PGID to all connected applications for consistent file ownership across the media stack.

 links:
   documentation: https://github.com/charmarr/charmarr-storage-k8s